apache/incubator-kie-docs/README.md

 # Required documentation tools

-To work with the `kie-docs` documentation source, you need the following software:
+To work with the `apache/incubator-kie-docs` documentation source, you need the following software:

 * **Git**: Used for version control with this repository.